 Andrea Russell is an assistant for Michael Stone’s online courses and retreats, a yoga instructor and a licensed massage therapist specializing in neurovascular/craniosacral therapy.
 Her yoga teaching integrates meditation and a mindful approach to asana with attention to anatomy, optimal alignment, breath, and inner awareness.
 She inspires students to live a more grounded and compassionate life in harmony with the world we are all a part of.
 Her primary teachers are Michael Stone and Scott Anderson.
 Andrea leads Alignment Yoga teacher trainings and meditation retreats in Wisconsin where she resides with her pitbull Lucy.

 Nicole is the Operations Manager for Michael Stone.
-She holds a Bachelor of Design from Ryerson University and completed Ladies Learning Code’s Digital Skills Program.
-She has an extensive background managing in the non-profit and charitable sector, as well as event management, web and graphic design, and administration.
-Nicole is also the Associate Director at New Leaf Foundation.
-In a past life, Nicole was a yoga teacher.
+She holds a Bachelor of Design from Ryerson University and is a certified yoga teacher.
+She has an extensive background in management and administration, as well as Event Management and Web & Graphic design.
 She lives with her wife and daughter in Toronto.

 Peter Levitt is an award-winning poet and Zen teacher known for his gentleness, understanding, humor and warmth.
 Authorized to teach within the Zen lineage of Shunryu Suzuki-Roshi, (author of the classic Zen Mind, Beginner’s Mind) Peter is the founder and guiding teacher of the Salt Spring Zen Circle.
 He reads from his work, leads retreats and teaches throughout North America.
 He lives with his family on Salt Spring Island in British Columbia.